 Communication is the Key to a Successful Dental Practice Transition

 As part of the due diligence process, the buying doctor should schedule a face-to-face meeting with the selling doctor well in advance of closing.
 We typically recommend this meeting be held at the seller’s office after operating hours, with the practice broker attending if possible.
-The initial meeting is designed to allow both parties get to know one another, ask any questions they may have regarding the practice or each other, discuss practice philosophies, etc. During this meeting, the parties may also exchange contact information so they can reach out to each other directly to discuss any remaining questions or concerns leading up to closing (while also keeping the practice broker in the loop).
+The initial meeting is designed to allow both parties to get to know one another, ask any questions they may have regarding the practice or each other, discuss practice philosophies, etc. During this meeting, the parties may also exchange contact information so they can reach out to each other directly to discuss any remaining questions or concerns leading up to closing (while also keeping the practice broker in the loop).

 The buyer typically learns a great deal about the seller and practice during this interaction and leaves the meeting knowing if the opportunity is the right fit for them.
 Once the buyer and seller have met and established a personal connection, we also find that negotiations are more amicable and the closing process goes much smoother.

 With a fee-for-service and/or personality-driven practice (where most of the patients are coming to the practice specifically because of the seller’s personality), we have found that a second meeting between the buyer and seller in a more casual setting such as lunch, dinner, or happy hour can allow the parties to loosen up and gain additional insight into each other’s personalities, interests, practice philosophies, etc. It is important to mention that we suggest the parties steer clear of discussing pricing, allocations, or any other negotiable items during any of these meetings.